MicroEJ/docs/SDK6UserGuide/buildExecutable.rst

     $ gradle buildExecutable

-or from Eclipse and IntelliJ IDEA, by double-clicking on the ``buildExecutable`` task in the Gradle tasks view.
+or from Eclipse and IntelliJ IDEA, by double-clicking on the ``buildExecutable`` task in the Gradle tasks view:

 .. tabs::